AaronLin20010601/WeatherMap/README.md

   - Interactive weather map display using tile-based overlays.
   - Shows current mouse location's latitude and longitude.
   - Displays a color scale bar for the selected data layer, showing value ranges for better reference.
+  - Users can enable terminator to show night boundary on map.

 4. Support multiple languages:
   - Users can switching different languages if needed.

 5. Reserve selected filter:
-  - The language, base map and weather layer that user selected are store in local storage via pinia.
+  - The language, base map ,weather layer and terminator that user selected are store in local storage via pinia.

 -----
 ## Usage Limitations